Lindi Ortega: Personal life and career beginnings

 Lindi Ortega was born on May 28, 1979 and is from Toronto, Ontario, Canada.
 She is of Mexican-Irish descent.
 She was 17 when – after picking up the guitar that hung on the wall of the family home – she wrote "Faded Dress", which she has said was "the first in a long line of heartbreak songs".
 It was about her first boyfriend dumping her the day before the prom.
 "I wrote about the dress hanging in the closet, that never got worn.
 It was sad, but I thought it would be better the next year.
 But nobody asked me."

 Ortega spent years trawling around record labels as the Toronto scene dubbed her "Indie Lindi".
 In 2008, she signed to major label Interscope, releasing one EP before they directed their resources into something more conventionally radio-friendly.
 Ortega remembers "singing my heart out for suits with BlackBerries.
 Your emotions are all over the place – and they're staring at the ceiling."

 After a decade of making ends meet by working in pizza places and fleamarkets, in 2011, she signed to Last Gang.

 In 2017, Ortega married Daniel Huscroft.
 They divorced in July 2023.

+On May 18, 2026 Ortega announced her engagement to Geronimo Morris via Instagram.

 In 2018, Ortega revealed that she has suffered from body dysmorphic disorder.